 Step 8: Draw a straight line “C” parallel to the waistline and hip line from the side point to the fold line.

-Step 9: Draw a point along line A, 7.75″ below line C. This will be the center bottom point of your dress.
+Step 9: Draw a point along line A, 7.75″ below line C. This will be the centre bottom point of your dress.

-Step 10: Using the original Dove pattern in your size, place the bottom back curve lined up on the fold line and matching up the center bottom points.
-Trace part of the original bottom curve onto your dress pattern (see green line on graphic above).
+Step 10: Using the original Dove pattern in your size, place the bottom back curve lined up on the fold line and match up the centre bottom points.
+Trace part of the original bottom curve onto your dress pattern (see green line on the graphic above).
 Because your dress hem is wider than the shirt hem, we will not be able to straight trace the curve, but we will take the important parts and fill in the middle.

 Step 13: Creating the new side edge for the front dress pattern will simply be tracing the new back pattern piece.
 Make sure you have your front shirt piece traced on paper with an extra foot or two below.
 Again, if you need to lengthen or shorten the original pattern, do so now.

-Step 14: Before tracing the side edge “X” for your new front pattern piece, make sure to match up the waist line and match up the edges above the waist line and below the french darts.
-The center edge along the front pattern piece and the fold edge along the back pattern piece should be parallel, they will be about 3/4″ apart.
+Step 14: Before tracing the side edge “X” for your new front pattern piece, make sure to match up the waistline and match the edges above the waistline and below the french darts.
+The centre edge along the front pattern piece and the folded edge along the back pattern piece should be parallel, they will be about 3/4″ apart.
 Go ahead and trace the outer side edge for your new front pattern piece.
 Stop when you reach the bottom of the back side seam.

-Step 15: Extend the center edge from the shirt pattern down your page, line “Z” in the graphic above.
+Step 15: Extend the centre edge from the shirt pattern down your page, line “Z” in the graphic above.

-Step 17: Measure 5″ down from line Y to create a point on line Z that will be your center bottom point.
+Step 17: Measure 5″ down from line Y to create a point on line Z that will be your centre bottom point.